ekoindia/openapi-spec/markdown/README.md

   - **Body Parameters:**
     - **initiator_id** (string / required) - The unique cell number with which you are onboarded on Eko's platform.
 For UAT, refer to [Platform Credentials](https://developers.eko.in/docs/platform-credentials)
     - **user_code** (string / required) - User code value of the retailer from whom the request is coming
-    - **customer_id** (int32 / required) - Customer's mobile number
+    - **customer_id** (int64 / required) - Customer's mobile number
     - **name** (string / required) - Name of the customer as per ID
     - **dob** (date / required) - Date of birth of the customer in YYYY-MM-DD format
     - **residence_address** (array of strings / required) - Address of the customer in JSON format

+#### Description
+The API triggers an OTP to be delivered to the customer.
+Once the OTP is verified using the Verify Customer OTP API, the customer will be successfully onboarded.

+**Important:**
+- The name passed in the API must exactly match the name on the ID; otherwise, the transaction will fail.
+- OTP will not be delivered to the customer's mobile on UAT systems.

 ### 3. Verify Customer OTP API
-This API is used to verify a customer's mobile number via OTP.
+Use this API to verify a customer's mobile number via OTP.
 The OTP is received when the customer is created or when the OTP is resent using the Resend OTP API.

 #### Details
 - **Method:** PUT